 Accessing The Cochrane Library

-Abstracts of reviews are readily accessible at www.cochrane.org/reviews.
+You can access Cochrane evidence at http://www.cochrane.org/evidence.
 In countries such as Australia, Denmark, Finland, Ireland, Latin America, Norway and UK the full reviews are freely available as the governments of these countries have subscriptions to The Cochrane Library.
 Consumers who live in other countries and who wish to read a full review may need to access The Cochrane Library through a university, hospital or large public library.

 Brief summaries (plain language summaries) of Cochrane reviews are written for healthcare users and policy makers to highlight the information in a review.
 Some of these are available as podcasts.